 2. the lawn gets regular foot traffic, or

 3.the soil feels spongy for days on end after a rain.

 Myth: Remember that you can still aerate even after a herbicide application.
 Research has shown that aeration has no effect on herbicide effectiveness.

-Make sure to aerate areas people use as "short cuts".
+Make sure to aerate areas people use as "shortcuts".
 Better yet, add a Ground Cover.
-We typically lay gravel, pea gravel, decomposed granite and paver stones on pathways.
+We typically lay gravel, pea gravel, decomposed granite, or flag stones on pathways.

 A question from Austin, Texas: Why do we prune trees anyways and when to Do It?

 There are a number of reasons why to do them.

 When is the best time to Prune and Trim?